OpenFn/medair/README.md

 ## (7) Administration
 ### Provisioning, Hosting, & Maintenance
 This integration is hosted on [OpenFn.org](https://openfn.org/projects) with Primero SaaS.
 OpenFn will provide ongoing maintenance support.
-Primero system administrators will be responsible for integration monitoring and identifying when Primero system changes require integration updates.

 ### Support
 Primero system administrators will be responsible for ongoing integration monitoring and management.